relatel/iye/README.md

-# i18n-yaml-editor
+# Iye

-i18n-yaml-editor makes it easy to translate your Rails I18N files and keeps them up to date.
+Iye - short for i18n yaml editor - makes it easy to translate your Rails I18N files and keeps them up to date.
 Unlike a lot of other tools in this space, IYE works directly on the YAML files instead of keeping a separate database in sync.
 This has several benefits:

 * Branching and diffing is trivial